WHY DO THIS COURSE

 Learn how to apply a systematic, evidenced based, approach for treating complex trauma and PTSD

-This course is in line with the UK Psychological trauma society's guidelines for complex trauma Post Traumatic Stress Disorder in adults.
-The three phased approach is considered the gold standard approach for treating complex trauma and includes
+This course works within the UK Psychological Trauma Society's guidelines for Complex Trauma and Post Traumatic Stress Disorder in adults.
+The three phased approach is considered the gold standard approach for treating complex trauma and includes:

-Integration increasing self esteem, self respect and increasing healthy connections and exploring and integrating a sense of identity.
-This phase is as important as the other two and gives opportunity to re-evaluate current triggers and anticipatory fears towards change.
+Integration - Increasing self esteem, self respect and increasing healthy connections, and exploring and integrating a sense of identity.
+This phase is as important as the other two and gives an opportunity to re-evaluate current triggers and anticipatory fears towards change.

 WHO IS THIS COURSE FOR?